 With the Guestworker, first of all, the North Carolina Growers Association had to buy into this or else we would have had a hard time making the documentary.
-They did buy into it because we met with them first and, because it is a legal program, they aren’t doing anything wrong.
+They did buy into it because we met with them first and, because it is a legal program, they aren't doing anything wrong.
 They are bringing H2A workers in with federal sanction and visas.
 None of the workers in Guestworker are undocumented; they have visas.
 As for Brother Towns, I had already lived in Jacaltenango for a year before I came back to El Sol and met up with people I had known before.
-A man named Santos, who had since immigrated to the U. S., provided music in the documentary.
+A man named Santos, who had since immigrated to the United States, provided music in the documentary.

 |Crossing the border from Brother Towns, 2010.|